ulyssa/iamb.chat/src/README.md

 This documentation indicates keybindings using the following conventions:

-- The control key is shown with a leading caret; for example, `^W` is Ctrl-W.
 - Named keys are shown between angle brackets; for example, `<Space>` is the space bar.
+- Modifiers like the control key or shift are shown with their combining key between brackets; for example, `<C-W>` is Ctrl-W and `<S-Tab>` is Shift+Tab.
-- Sequences of keys to be pressed are shown in the order to press them; for example, `^Wgf` indicates that you should type Ctrl-W, then g, and finally f.
+- Sequences of keys to be pressed are shown in the order to press them; for example, `<C-W>gf` indicates that you should type Ctrl-W, then g, and finally f.

 ## Contributing